 NOTE: Step 1b-1 assumes the LCS QoS provided by AF indicate "high-accuracy", and NEF determines the location request is handled by GMLC.

 1b-2.
 The NEF shall send a Ngmlc_Location_ProvideLocation Request to the GMLC with the group of UE identified by a group ID to indicate a bulk operation procedure.
 If deferred location is requested the NEF shall include an Event type to indicate that deferred location is requested and provides an LDR reference number (Notification Correlation ID) to be used for event reporting at steps 6b-1 and 11b-1.
 If immediate location is requested the NEF shall not provide an Event type to indicate that immediate location is requested and provides a Notification Correlation ID to be used for reporting at steps 6b-1.

+1c.
+The NWDAF shall send a Ngmlc_Location_ProvideLocation Request to the GMLC with the group of UE identified by a group ID to indicate a bulk operation procedure.

 2a.
 If deferred location is requested from the LCS Client, the GMLC responds with an acknowledgment.